AnujPanthri/mlops-zoomcamp-final-project/README.md

 - [X] setup pre-commit hooks
 - [X] add Makefile
 - [X] using terraform for provisioning the cloud infrastructure(s3 bucket) involved in this project
+- [X] add persistence for localstack and postgresql containers
 - [X] using mlflow to track the training experiments and for Model Registry
 - [X] using workflow orchestrator(Prefect) to manage the training pipeline
 - [ ] model deployment